 The State Council for Higher Education Domicile Guidelines provide that all dependents of active duty military personnel assigned to a permanent duty station in Virginia who reside in Virginia shall be deemed to be domiciled in Virginia for the purpose of eligibility for in-state tuition.
 All dependents of such military personnel receiving in-state tuition shall be afforded the same educational benefits as any other individual receiving in-state tuition so long as they are continuously enrolled in an institution of higher education in Virginia or are transferring between Virginia institutions of higher education.

 If you are a new student this semester (or are returning after an absence of at least one term), and you have been classified as out-of-state for tuition purposes, you may request a review of the initial determination without submitting a full appeal.
 If you have pre-registered, please be sure to submit this request no later than 48 hours before the payment deadline.
-The Request for Review of Domicile Classification with accompanying documentation can be presented to a campus Enrollment Services office (see the advising section of the website for more information about Advising Services ) or faxed to Central Admissions and Records at (804) 371-3650.
+The Request for Review of Domicile Classification with accompanying documentation can be presented to a campus Enrollment Services office (see the advising section of the website for more information about Advising Services ) or faxed to Office of the Registrar at (804) 371-3650.
 If it is determined that you need to appeal your tuition status, you may do so until the day before first official day of the term.

-A student wishing to appeal an out-of-state tuition status will need to submit a completed Application for Reclassification of Student’s Domicile Status with supporting documentation to Central Admissions and Records.
+A student wishing to appeal an out-of-state tuition status will need to submit a completed Application for Reclassification of Student’s Domicile Status with supporting documentation to Office of the Registrar.
 Evaluation of the domicile appeal will be completed by the first day of classes for each enrollment term.
 Retroactive domicile status cannot be granted.
 Written notification of the college decision will be mailed within fifteen (15) calendar days of receipt of the completed application.
 If you are denied the in-state tuition status, you will be provided with a written statement of the reasons for the denial and information on how to file: 1) a request for reconsideration of this decision or 2) an appeal to the next level of review.